puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/controllers/deployment.md

 In our example above, 3 replicas are added to the old ReplicaSet and 2 replicas are added to the new ReplicaSet.
-The rollout process should eventually move all replicas to the new ReplicaSet, assuming the new replicas become healthy.
+The rollout process should eventually move all replicas to the new ReplicaSet, assuming the new replicas become operational.
 To confirm this, run:

 ```shell
 kubectl get deploy